Richard H. Lehman

-Richard Henry "Rick" Lehman (born July 20, 1948) is a former six-term member of the United States House of Representatives from California, serving from 1983 to 1995; he was previously a member of the California State Assembly.
+Richard Henry "Rick" Lehman (born July 20, 1948) is an American lobbyist and former politician who served six-terms as a member of the United States House of Representatives from California from 1983 to 1995.
+He was previously a member of the California State Assembly.

-Life and career
+Early life and career

 Lehman was born in Fresno, California.
 He grew up on his family's farm near Sanger and attended local public schools.
 He attended Fresno City College before transferring to the University of California at Santa Cruz from which he earned his degree.
 He was student body president at Fresno City College in 1968.
 In that year he served as Fresno County Co-Chairman of Robert F. Kennedy's California presidential campaign and he was an alternate delegate to the Democratic National Convention in Chicago.